 Depending on weather and local conditions you may get fruit within one growing season.

-If you are confused about figs and are not in the mood to buy one that could be new, problematic, exotic, non-mainstream or whatever your perception maybe, then the Brown Turkey Fig Tree is for you.
+If you are confused about figs and are not in the mood to buy one that could be new, problematic, exotic or non-mainstream, then the Brown Turkey Fig Tree is for you.
 We are not sure why it is more popular, it just may be that it has been around for longer.
 We would not sell any fig tree that would not be suitable for UK growing conditions and we add new fig trees to the range from time to time once we have had chance to see their track record.
 So buy this fig tree if you already have a Brown Turkey Fig tree or want to try something a little different.

 Type of Fig: Eating